 C does not flag accesses outside of array bounds, so an off by one error may not be detectable.
 Several tools can be used to help detect accesses beyond the bounds of arrays.
 However, such tools will not help in the case where only a portion of the array is used and the access is still within the bounds of the array.

 Looping one more or one less is usually detectable by good testing.
-Due to the structure of the C language, this may be the main way to avoid this vulnerability.
-Unfortunately some cases may still slip through the development and test phase and manifest themselves during operational use.
+Due to the structure of the C language, this can be the main way to avoid this vulnerability.
+Unfortunately, some cases can still slip through the development and test phase and manifest themselves during operational use.

 6.30.2 Guidance to language users